 Doc'n Roll Liverpool looks forward to screening 5 features, each providing a fascinating doorway into a musical world.
 Join us as we witness the births of movements both musical (UK Drum & Bass and the mysterious Synthwave) and political (antifascist protest group Rock Against Racism), travel to Zambia for the resurrection of a forgotten rock icon, and go behind-the-scenes with living legend David Crosby.

-As ever, this year's programme is set to dazzle music lovers, entertain documentary devotees and break down boundaries, shining a light on musical outliers and the pioneers who have proved that music is a universal language of hope and inclusion.
+This year's programme aims to dazzle music lovers, entertain documentary devotees and break down boundaries, shining a light on musical outliers and the pioneers who have proved that music is a universal language of hope and inclusion.

 The Rest is History: The Early Days of Drum & Bass (Liverpool Premiere): Picturehouse at FACT - 26 March 2020 at 18:00